 Phlox paniculata ‘Little Boy’ spreads almost 1m or 39in.
 The leaves are lance-shaped.
 The flowers are grouped in panicles which is the reason it is called paniculate.

 Phlox paniculata ‘Little Boy’ has lilac flowers with white centers.
-The lilac-colored flowers appear in the summer and autumn.
+It flowers in the summer and autumn.
 Deadhead the flower to prolong the flowering season.
-It is not the easiest plant to grow. as powdery mildew and some of the pests can be a problem, but it is a wonderful burst of color and flowers for a long time.
+Phlox is not the easiest plant to grow.
+As powdery mildew and some pests can be a problem.
+But the flowers are a wonderful burst of color in the garden and it flowers for a long time.

-Plant Phlox paniculata ‘Little Boy’ in the sun or partial shade, in moist and humus-rich soil, each year add mulch to help preserve moisture.
-It does not tolerate droughts, also avoid overhead watering.
+Grow Phlox paniculata ‘Little Boy’ in the sun or partial shade.
+Plant it in moist and humus-rich soil.
+Each year add mulch to help preserve moisture.
+Phlox paniculata ‘Little Boy’ does not tolerate droughts.
+Avoid overhead watering as this increases the chance of powdery mildew.
 Phlox paniculata ‘Little Boy’ can be propagated by division or root cuttings or basal cuttings.